-The aim to know the etiology of pancreatic cancer is perhaps the most ambitious scientific objective in the study of this clinically aggressive disease; it seems so both from the biological and from the public health perspectives, for two main reasons:
+The aim to increase knowledge on the etiology of cancer is in our view one of the most ambitious scientific objectives, both from the biological and from the public health perspectives –for two main reasons:

-Thus, integrative studies on the causes of cancer are a natural meeting point between molecular biology and epidemiology.
-Our aim is to achieve an optimal integration of professional cultures, scientific knowledge, methodologies and techniques from public health, clinical medicine and the biological sciences.
+Thus, integrative studies on the causes of cancer are a 'natural meeting point' between molecular biology, clinical medicine and epidemiology.

 Coordinator: